antvis/G2/README.en-US.md

 ## ✨ Features

-- 💯Stable grammar of graphics: enable to draw all kinds of charts by mapping data to graphics.
+- 💯 Stable grammar of graphics: enable to draw all kinds of charts by mapping data to graphics.
-- 🤩New grammar of interaction: interaction behaviors combined with Trigger and Action mechanisms are used to exploring data.
+- 🤩 Grammar of interaction: interaction behaviors combined with Trigger and Action mechanisms are used to exploring data.
+- 🌊 New grammar of animation: with binding of data and animation properties, the animation can be easily assembled and rehearsed to make the data more flexible.
-- 🦍Advanced View module: with the ability to develop customized multi-dimension data analysis graphics.
+- 🦍 Advanced layout container: with the ability to split space and data, help to build dashboard easily.
-- 👬Dual-engine rendering: with the ability to switch Canvas and SVG freely.
+- 👬 Mutil-engine rendering: with the ability to switch `Canvas`, `SVG` and`WebGL` freely.
-- 💄Visual components: interaction-oriented, elegant experience.
+- 💄 Visual components: interaction-oriented, elegant experience.
-- 🛡Fully embrace TypeScript: Complete type definition files are provided.
+- 🛡 Fully embrace TypeScript: Complete type definition files are provided.

 ## 📦 Installation